chvvkumar/SV241-Unbound/AscomAlpacaProxy/readme.md

 *   `getvoltage`: Returns the current input voltage (in Volts).
 *   `getcurrent`: Returns the total current draw (in Amps).
 *   `getpower`: Returns the total power consumption (in Watts).

-#### Objective Temperature Action

-*   `getlenstemperature`: Returns the current objective temperature (in °C) from the `ObservingConditions` device.
+*   `getlenstemperature`: Returns the current objective/lens temperature (in °C).
 Helpful for scripts that need this specific metric.

 #### Using Actions via API (e.g., with `curl`)